Mahyar24/TMorse/README.md

 ```bash
 sudo tmorse
 ```
-→ Insert input manually, and it will blink your LED, which is located by default values.
+→ Insert input manually, and it will blink your LED, which its location is defined by default to be `/proc/acpi/ibm/led`.

 ```bash
 echo "This is a test" | sudo tmorse --stdin
 ```
-→ Insert input manually, and it will blink your LED, which is located by default values.
+→ Read the data from standard input.
 ```bash
 sudo tmorse -c custom_codes.json
 ```